cyberbotics/webots-doc/guide/object-buildings.md

 The original blender model was made by noenmaster ([http://www.blendswap.com/blends/view/66305](http://www.blendswap.com/blends/view/66305)).
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

+### BungalowStyleHouse Field Summary

+- `fence`: Defines whether the house has a fence or not.

+- `floor`: Defines whether the house is surelevated or not.

+- `chimney`: Defines whether the house has a chimney or not.

+- `enableBoundingObject`: Defines whether to enable the bounding object or not.

+- `appearance`: Defines the appearance of the wall.

+- `floorAppearance`: Defines the appearance of the floor.

+- `fenceAppearance`: Defines the appearance of the fence.

 ## CommercialBuilding

 %figure "CommercialBuilding model in Webots."